 - Most pages are militantly for or against the benefits of oils depending on the opinion of the author.

 - Sites such as PubMed do contain a lot of real scientific research.
-However, this research is generally undertaken utilising specific compounds with very long scientific names mixed in a petri-dish to determine whether they will kill another specific germ.
+However, this research is generally undertaken utilizing specific compounds with very long scientific names mixed in a petri-dish to determine whether they will kill another specific germ.

-- Further to this point, there is not a lot of evidence of research on humans – this is due in part to this type of research is often tainted by whether the subject likes the odour of the particular oil being tested.
+- Further to this point, there is not a lot of evidence of research on humans – this is due in part to this type of research is often tainted by whether the subject likes the odor of the particular oil being tested.